NinaHarlacher/ANLP_AuthorshipAttribution/README.md

      - n_gram_tracing.ipynb

-Implementation of the n-gram tracing approach.
+Implementation of the n-gram tracing approach (Grieve et al. 2018).
 The very last cell can be changed whether word or character ngrams should be used as well as their order.
 The accuracy is calculated and printed in the end.

 ## Generative Model